Athens City Break: The Ultimate 3-Day Travel Guide to Greece’s Historic Capital

 -

-The food scene is strong and affordable compared to other European capitals
+The food scene is strong and affordable compared to other European capitals, with traditional tavernas, modern bistros, and vibrant street food offering generous portions, local ingredients, and excellent value.

 -

-Few cities allow you to visit a 5th-century BCE monument in the morning and dine on fresh seafood under the same illuminated landmark at night.
+Few cities allow you to visit a 5th-century BCE monument in the morning and dine on fresh seafood under the same illuminated landmark at night, blending ancient history, urban energy, and coastal charm into one compact, memorable escape.

 When Is the Best Time to Visit Athens?